Avaray/dav.one/src/content/article/the-ways-and-costs-of-generating-graphics-using-stable-diffusion/index.md

 ## Dedicated Websites

-Dedicated Websites (online generators) are the best place for people who have never generated anything before and want to see "what this AI-generated art is all about."
+Dedicated Websites (online generators) are the best place for people who have never generated anything before and want to see "what this AI-generated art is all about?".
 You'll most likely need to register, and you'll receive virtual currency that you can use to generate a certain number of images.
 You don't really require any technical knowledge or installing anything on your computer.
 You just write a prompt and wait for the image to be generated.